KhamisiKibet/PySideExtn/pages/get_started.md

 </p>

 * After this again right click on the QFrame that we have created and click on `Morph into` and select the `QWidget` option.
 Now the QFrame has changes to QWidget.
-Now once more right click on to the newly formed QWidget and select: `Promote To` and select the `roundProgressBar`option from there.
+Now once more right click on to the newly formed QWidget and select: `Promote To` and select the `RoundProgressBar`option from there.

 <p align="center">
   <img src="assets/GS/5.PNG">
 </p>

 * That's it, you have placed a PySideExtn Widget into your Application.
-At present in the QtDesigner you will not see any image of the roundprogressbar but you can use the roundProgressBar inside the python code you write.
+At present in the QtDesigner you will not see any image of the roundprogressbar but you can use the RoundProgressBar inside the python code you write.
 Convert the `.ui`file to python file using the `pyside2-uic`and create a new file and write the following code to display the new made window.

   ```python
   import sys